-Byt By the end of the course student should be able to: 1 Design and identify the applications of feedback amplifiers and sinusoidal oscillators in different electronic circuits.
-2 Design and implement different power amplifiers and tuned voltage amplifiers.
-3 Calculate the parameters of BJT differential amplifier.
-4 Apply op-amps fundamentals in design and analysis of op-amps applications.
-5 Apply the MOSFET inverter in different electronic circuits
+By t By the end of the course student should be able to: 1 Analyze and Design feedback amplifiers and sinusoidal oscillator circuits.
+2 Analyze and Design various power amplifiers and tuned voltage amplifiers.
+3 Calculate the parameters of differential amplifier using BJTs or Op-amp 4 Analyze and Design amplifier circuits using op-amps.
+5 Analyze and Design various application circuits using op-amp such as summing amplifier, integrator, differentiator etc